 Who uses it: Most organizations of any size

-With a cloud data center, the actual hardware is run and managed by the cloud company, often with the help of a 3rd party managed services provider.
+In a cloud data center, the actual hardware is run and managed by the cloud company, often with the help of a 3rd-party managed services provider.
 It allows clients to run websites/applications and manage data within a virtual infrastructure running on cloud servers.

 The data is fragmented and duplicated across numerous locations as soon as it is uploaded to cloud servers.
-In case of any unexpected events, the cloud provider makes sure that there is a backup of your backup as well.
+In the event of any unexpected issues, the cloud provider ensures that your backups are backed up as well.

 A few cloud service companies offer customized clouds, giving clients singular access to their own cloud environment, known as private clouds.
 The public cloud providers, on the other hand, make resources available to the public via the internet.
-Amazon Web Services, Microsoft Azure are some of the most popular public cloud players.
+Amazon Web Services and Microsoft Azure are among the most popular public cloud providers.

 Cloud services have several advantages over on-premises data centers.
-With the cloud, the company pays only for the amount of hardware resources they use.
+With the cloud, the company pays only for the amount of hardware resources it uses.
 It doesn’t need to worry about the regular server updates, security, cooling costs, etc. These prices are included in the monthly subscription fee structure.

 Read: 8 Different Types Of Data Breaches With Examples